Adirondack Park Agency Board Members and Designees

 Mr. Wilt is a North Country Economic Development Council member.
 He firmly believes that with proper planning and implementation the APA can preserve the unique natural resources of the Adirondacks and promote sustainable economic development for Park communities.
 Among his various hobbies, including fishing, hunting, boating, and golf.
 Mr. Wilt is also a pilot.
 Daniel Wilt resides in Lake Pleasant, NY with his wife Kendal.

-Zoë Smith is an experienced conservation professional with expertise in managing community-based research initiatives and building partnerships to advance conservation in the Adirondack Park.
-Presently, Ms. Smith is the Deputy Director at the Paul Smith’s College Adirondack Watershed Institute.
-Her responsibilities include increasing the Institute’s capacity to protect natural resources and expanding programs to benefit the public, students and partner organizations.
+Zoë Smith is a conservation professional with an extensive background in managing community-based research initiatives and fostering partnerships to advance conservation efforts in the Adirondack Park.
+She is the Executive Director at the Paul Smith’s College Adirondack Watershed Institute and serves as the Research and Grants Officer for Paul Smith's College.

-Ms. Smith is an appointed member to the New York State Open Space Committee and currently serves as a co-director for the Adirondack Lakes Alliance.
-She was recognized as part of the WCS Program Team as the Adirondack Council’s Conservationist of the Year in 2007, received the Eleanor R. Brown ADK Communication Award in 2008 for her efforts on the Adirondack High Peaks black bear conservation efforts, and recently received the Howard Zahniser Adirondack Award for her contributions to WCS’s leadership in science, education and community outreach.
+Smith was part of the WCS Program Team honored as the Adirondack Council’s Conservationist of the Year in 2007 and received the Eleanor R. Brown ADK Communication Award in 2008 for her efforts in Adirondack High Peaks black bear conservation.
+More recently, she was awarded the Howard Zahniser Adirondack Award by Protect the Adirondacks, acknowledging her contributions to leadership in science, education, and community outreach.
+Zoë was also honored by the Zonta Club of the Adirondacks as a 2023 ROSE (Recognition of Service and Excellence) awardee, honoring women who have had a positive influence on their community.

-Zoë Smith resides in the Village of Saranac Lake with her family.
-She earned a Bachelor of Arts degree from SUNY Fredonia in Natural Resource Economics.
+Zoë lives in the Village of Saranac Lake and co-owns a local canoe and kayak outfitter with her husband.
+Zoë holds a Bachelor of Arts degree in Natural Resource Economics from SUNY Fredonia.

 Kenneth Lynch is Director of Strategic Growth Initiatives for Ramboll (formerly O’Brien & Gere).
 He is responsible for developing and executing strategy for some of the nation’s most complex environmental and natural resource programs.
 This includes climate change and resiliency, brownfield redevelopment, water quality improvements, and renewable energy project development.